GitRoot is a small yet powerfull git forge. Download one binary, launch it and you have a forge that can :

 It’s not ready yet, but it will be, especially if you give me a hand.

-How to be sure no one write where they must not?
+How can you be sure no one writes on a file that they must not?
 Restrict by branch.
-Every GitRoot repository comes with a .gitroot/users.yml file.
-This file tell to GitRoot who can write where.
+Every GitRoot repository comes with a .gitroot/users.yml

-If you add a user, by editing .gitroot/users.yml or by merging a branch where a user has added itself, this user will be able to push to the default branch.
+or by merging a branch where a user has added itself, this user will be able to push to the default branch.

-As your forge is managed by a root repository this concept permit to manage all your forge: a repository is created when you add (or merge) a change of .gitroot/repositories.yml in your default branch of your root repository.
+As your forge is managed by a root repository, this concept permit to manage everything on your own forge: a repository is created when you add (or merge) a change of .gitroot/repositories.yml

 See more details in the documentation.